How to Stop Wage Garnishment in California with Bankruptcy?

 The specifics on how wage garnishment works in California depends on your individual circumstances.
 The kind of debt you have and your income both matter in determining how wage garnishment will work for you in California.

 In California, certain kinds of debt can lead to higher percentages of money being taken out of your paycheck.
-For instance, if you owe money for child support in California you are generally not protected by the limits on wage garnishment.
+For instance, if you owe money for child support in California, you're generally not protected by the limits on wage garnishment.
 Similarly, there are special rules governing how student loans and tax debt work.

 If you are trying to deal with wage garnishment in California you should check what kind of debt you have as there may be special rules for your unique situation.

-People of certain income levels cannot have their wages garnished in California.
+People of certain income levels can't have their wages garnished in California.
 There are limits on how much of your wages can be garnished.
-Wage garnishment has limits designed to make sure that you can still pay for necessities like food and housing.↑ Back to top
+Wage garnishment has limits designed to make sure that you can still pay for necessities like food and housing.

 When can Wages be Garnished in California